Quickstart: Explore and analyze costs with cost analysis

 However, there are many cases where you need deeper analysis.
 Customization starts at the top of the page, with the date selection.

 Cost analysis shows data for the current month by default.
 Use the date selector to switch to common date ranges quickly.
 Examples include the last seven days, the last month, the current year, or a custom date range.
 Pay-as-you-go subscriptions also include date ranges based on your billing period, which isn't bound to the calendar month, like the current billing period or last invoice.
 Use the <PREVIOUS and NEXT> links at the top of the menu to jump to the previous or next period, respectively.
 For example, <PREVIOUS will switch from the Last 7 days to 8-14 days ago or 15-21 days ago.
+When selecting a custom date range, keep in mind that you can select up to a full year (for example, January 1-December 31).

 Cost analysis shows accumulated costs by default.
 Accumulated costs include all costs for each day plus the previous days, for a constantly growing view of your daily aggregate costs.
 This view is optimized to show how you're trending against a budget for the selected time range.